digantk31/Personal-Finance-Tracker/README.md

 ## Acknowledgments

-- Tutorial by [TechWithTim](https://www.youtube.com/@TechWithTim) for the original code structure and concepts.
+- Tutorial by TechWithTim [YouTube](https://www.youtube.com/@TechWithTim) and [GitHub](https://github.com/techwithtim) for the original code structure and concepts.

 ## Note: